 For example:

-By anchoring your habit to an existing routine, you’ll create a seamless flow that makes it harder to forget.
+By anchoring your habit to an existing routine, you’ll create a seamless flow that makes it harder to forget or skip.

 For example: